Top List of User Agents for Web Scraping & Tips

 How to Rotate User Agents

-To rotate them, start by obtaining a list of user agents for scraping.
+Start by obtaining a list of user agents for scraping.
 You can get some real ones from WhatIsMyBrowser.

 user_agent_list = [